appwriters-dev/appwriters-dev/src/routes/courses/flutter-appwrite/lessons/20-flutter-and-appwrite-integration.md

   appwrite: ^11.0.1
 ```

 We can also do the same from the terminal.
-First, open the terminal and navigate to the `flappwrite_tracker` folder.
-Then, run the following command to add the dependency:

 ```bash
 flutter pub add appwrite